HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/testing/standardsunittesting.md

 And for the sake of explaining why it is wrong, a mixed-style UpdateUserInfo is also added, which has a misleading name, since it updates and returns, so it should be named UpdateAndGetUserInfo instead, since it does these two things. (remember CUPID, code should do only one thing)

 Developers write this type of code, because (they say) it is faster.
 It will return you a user immediately, instead of having to do another call to the backend.

 However these compound methods introduce complexity.
-Because in the front end also simplicity is the best.
-If the user updated a single record, a front end developer can just make the overview table data refetch, so all new info is shown.
-If the back-end developer returns the updated info, because it is faster, the user might miss out on other info changed while the user was updating the info, and more similar problems.
-So most of the time, making things complex to make them faster does not work.
-Like I now need to type a lot of lines to convince you why this is wrong, it would have saved me a lot of time just keeping things simple.
-Right?
-Please keep this in mind.
+The orchestration of what needs to happen should be seperated from the concern of storing and fetching data.

 ### Use Stubs for unit testing query-style methods